Guide on Taking Social Security: 62 vs. 67 vs. 70

 Some solutions, however, are likely to be unpopular with Congress and voters alike, and we may not see any changes from Congress until the eleventh hour.
 If you're skeptical about the future of Social Security or wary of potential changes, you may be tempted to start benefits early, assuming that it's better to have something than nothing.
 Instead, use your concern as a good reason to save more—and earlier—for your retirement.

-If you have a choice and are in good health, think seriously about waiting as long as you can before claiming benefits (but no later than age 70).
+If you have a choice and are in good health, consider waiting as long as you can to claim Social Security benefits (but no later than age 70).
 A long retirement coupled with uncertainty about markets and inflation are the biggest risks.
 Delaying Social Security, if you can, is effectively an insurance policy against those challenges.
+But you should also consider getting professional advice: a financial advisor can help you determine the role Social Security will play in your overall retirement planning.

 1If your birthday is on the 1st of the month, the SSA determines your full retirement age and benefit as if your birthday were in the previous month (December of the year before if your birthday is on January 1).